HaxeFoundation/code-cookbook/assets/content/cookbook/Other/named-parameters.md

 As noted, in the haxe documentation ["Impact on Performance" section](http://haxe.org/manual/types-structure-performance.html), this will have a negative impact on static targets due to an additional dynamic lookup, though.
-Your mileage may vary but I suppose this is ok to use for not too often called functions with lots of parameters.
+If your application can live with that it can make your code more readable.

 ## Usage
 ```haxe